 I became accredited through the IITT (now the LPI) with a TAP (Training Accreditation Programme) qualification by The Training Foundation (now TAP Learning and part of QA).

 Digital learning consultant: TAP Learning

 In August 2006, I was fortunate to join the lovely ‘TAP family’ at the The Training Foundation.
 Here I began designing and delivering professional L&D training qualification for their Training Accreditation Programme (TAP Qualifications).

 I soon found my niche in the digital learning team where I transitioned from helping people develop their classroom training skills to developing their virtual training skills.

 Over the years I worked with many and diverse organisations helping them add to their Learning and Development teams skills; from standard courses, bespoke courses to consultancy.

-Drawing on my many years’ experience designing and delivering virtual learning programmes, I now work with L&D teams to help adapt from classroom skills to master their virtual training skills and how to apply a blended programme design approach.
+Drawing on my many years’ experience designing and delivering virtual learning programmes, I individuals and teams to adapt their classroom skills to master their virtual training skills and how to apply a blended programme design approach.
 Hop over to my services page to find out more about what I do.